Dispersion of collective modes in spinful fractional quantum Hall states on the sphere: Excitation gaps in partially polarized and unpolarized states

 \subsubsection{Singlet states: Prediction of a parton mode in the Halperin-$\left(m,m,m-1\right)$ states}

 This section presents results on the dispersion of spin-conserving neutral excitations in singlet states for the LLL Coulomb interaction, computed following the methods discussed in the previous sections.
 The SDW dispersion, also referred to as the GMP mode, is obtained from Eq.~\eqref{eq: SS_density_wave_gap_equation}, and is compared with the S-CFE mode in Fig.~\ref{fig: symmetric_SW_dispersion_small_large_system_size}.
 For comparison, we have also computed the exact dispersion of spin-conserving neutral excitations, referred to as the magnetoroton mode, which corresponds to the branch of the lowest energy excited states in the exact spectra.
-As evident from Figs.~\ref{fig: symmetric_SW_dispersion_small_large_system_size}$(a)$ and~\ref{fig: symmetric_SW_dispersion_small_large_system_size}$(b)$, the magnetoroton mode is well described by the S-CFE mode in the Halperin-$(2,2,1)$ and $(3,3,2)$ singlet states, while the GMP mode fails to capture it accurately.
-Note that the S-CFE mode starts from $L{=}2$, as the $L{=}1$ CF state is annihilated upon projection to the LLL.
+As evident from Figs.~\ref{fig: symmetric_SW_dispersion_small_large_system_size}$(a)$ and~\ref{fig: symmetric_SW_dispersion_small_large_system_size}$(b)$, the magnetoroton mode is well described by the S-CFE mode in the Halperin-$(2,2,1)$~\cite{Wu13} and $(3,3,2)$ singlet states, while the GMP mode fails to capture it accurately.
+Note that the S-CFE mode starts from $L{=}2$, as the $L{=}1$ S-CFE state is annihilated upon projection to the LLL~\cite{Liu20}.
 Similarly, since $\bar{\rho}_{1, M}^{~I}$ annihilates the ground state, the GMP mode also starts from $L{=}2$.
 Surprisingly, the $L{=}2$ GMP state behaves distinctly in the Halperin-$(2,2,1)$ and Halperin-$(3,3,2)$ states.
 Specifically, in the Halperin-$(2,2,1)$ state [see Figs.~\ref{fig: symmetric_SW_dispersion_small_large_system_size}$(a)$ and~\ref{fig: symmetric_SW_dispersion_small_large_system_size}$(d)$], the GMP mode is close in energy to the S-CFE mode in the long-wavelength limit (meaning at $L{=}2$ for finite systems on the sphere).
 It therefore provides a good description of the long-wavelength magnetoroton mode, consistent with previous studies~\cite{Liu20}, and as has been seen in the spin-polarized primary Jain states~\cite{Dora24}.
 In contrast, the long-wavelength GMP mode differs significantly in energy from the S-CFE mode in the Halperin-$(3,3,2)$ state as seen in Figs.~\ref{fig: symmetric_SW_dispersion_small_large_system_size}$(b)$ and~\ref{fig: symmetric_SW_dispersion_small_large_system_size}$(e)$.
+Thermodynamic extrapolation of the $L{=}2$ SDW and S-CFE gaps in the Halperin-$(2,2,1)$ and Halperin-$(3,3,2)$ states are shown in Fig.~\ref{fig: thermodynamic_extrapolation_L_1_ADW_L_2_SDW_gaps}$(b)$ and~\ref{fig: thermodynamic_extrapolation_L_1_ADW_L_2_SDW_gaps}$(d)$, respectively.